very-developpement/very_notify/README.md

 The style.css defines the appearance, animation, and specific styles for each notification type.

+# 🎁 Credits

+**Developed with ❤️ by VeryFlow - Very Development**

+Version: 2.0.0
+Last update: 29/11/2025

 # 📝 License
 This project is under the MIT License.